 View our cottages in and around Keswick.

 8. Patterdale to Silver Point and the White Lion Inn

-Ullswater has a distinctive and dramatic atmosphere, and is the second largest lake in the Lake District after Windermere - it was also walking amongst the daffodils on the shore of Ullswater that led to William Wordsworth writing his famous poem Daffodils!
-This four mile walk of moderate difficulty begins in the hamlet of Patterdale and takes a route through the buildings of Side Farm, then along the side of Place Fell to the viewpoint of Silver Point - some say one of the best views in the Lake District!
+Ullswater has a distinctive and dramatic atmosphere, and is the second-largest lake in the Lake District after Windermere.
+William Wordsworth once walked among the wildflowers here, inspiring him to write his famous poem, Daffodils.
+This four-mile walk of moderate difficulty begins in the hamlet of Patterdale and takes a route through the buildings of Side Farm, then along the side of Place Fell to the viewpoint of Silver Point - some say one of the best views in the Lake District.
 You can return back to Patterdale on a parallel and rugged path passing disused quarries on the way, and then sit back and relax with a well-deserved meal at the White Lion Inn.

 View our cottages in Patterdale and Glenridding.

 Note for all walks: If you plan to try out any of the walks mentioned here, remember that these are summary descriptions only and that you should always get hold of a map and full route description before setting off.
 Remember to wear appropriate footwear and clothing, and to take plenty of food and drinking water too - even if there is a delicious pub meal waiting for you at the other end!

 Wherever you're planning to start your Lake District getaway, Sally's Cottages has the perfect property for you - find yours by using our online search facility.
 For more inspiration on things to see in the area, with some further handy walking ideas, take a look at our 10 best-kept secrets in the Lake District.